open-telemetry/opentelemetry-js/THREAT_MODEL.md

 - Disclosure of sensitive data that the instrumented library itself would not expose.

+### Exporters

+Exporters send telemetry to a configured destination and process responses from it.
+While the destination is trusted, its responses are not — an export destination could become compromised.
+A vulnerability exists if a response from an export destination can cause:

+- Crashes or unrecoverable errors in the application.
+- Unbounded resource consumption (e.g., reading an arbitrarily large response body into memory).

 ### Denial of Service (DoS)

 For a behavior to be considered a DoS vulnerability, the proof of concept must